 Life in assisted living is exactly as it sounds: assisted.
-Most commonly, the staff consists of a variety of administrators, nurses, and housekeeping services, though each venue is unique.
+Most commonly, the staff consists of a variety of administrators, nurses, and housekeeping services, though each community is unique.
 Here is a breakdown of who you may find working in assisted living:

 An assisted living administrator manages the daily operations of their facility, ensuring that accommodations, staff, and state regulations are maintained safely and economically.
-An administrator may oversee directors of specific departments such as activities, nutrition, or medical.
+An administrator may oversee directors of specific departments such as activities, nutrition, or medicine.
 They supervise facility budgeting, staff employment, and in many cases, marketing.

 Education requirements for Assisted Living Administrators (ALAs) vary by state, but a bachelor’s degree is usually the minimum, preferably focused in business or healthcare administration.
 Licensing requirements also vary by state and criminal background checks are a common prerequisite of employment.
-To find information about individual state licensing requirements, the National Association of Long Term Care Administrator Boards is a good place to start.
+To find information about individual state licensing requirements, the National Association of Long-Term Care Administrator Boards is a good place to start.

-Many assisted living facilities have individualized departments, including (but not limited to) activities, nutrition, medical, and personal care.
+Many facilities have individualized departments, including (but not limited to) activities, nutrition, medical, and personal care.
 A department director is in charge of overseeing their assigned area by coordinating tasks, delegating responsibilities to team members, and ensuring the safety of residents who are benefiting from their service.
 A director usually reports to the administrator.